 The current DIR for the Mid-Atlantic Region can be contacted at: DIRMidAtlantic@state.gov.

-The incoming Diplomat in Residence for the Mid-Atlantic Region is Jasper Daniels, a Foreign Service Specialist who began his career as a Support Communications Officer in 1985.
-Currently a senior officer specializing in Information Management with the Department of State, he has had overseas posts in literally every inhabited world region, including serving as the Management Counselor at US Embassy Freetown, Sierra Leone.
+Jasper Daniels served as the as the DIR for the Mid-Atlantic Region from 2016-2017.
+He is a Foreign Service Specialist who began his career as a Support Communications Officer in 1985.
+A senior officer specializing in Information Management with the Department of State, he has had overseas posts in literally every inhabited world region, including serving as the Management Counselor at US Embassy Freetown, Sierra Leone.
 During this assignment, he was designated acting Deputy Chief of Mission for an extended period of time.
-Jasper is not new to the Diplomat in Residence program, having served for the past year as DIR for the four states comprising the Southwest Region – Arizona, Idaho, Nevada, and Utah.
-Prior to that he was assigned to Washington DC as the Director of the Systems and Integration Office in the Bureau of Information and Resource Management.
+Jasper is not new to the Diplomat in Residence program, having served as DIR for the four states comprising the Southwest Region – Arizona, Idaho, Nevada, and Utah.
+Prior to that, he was assigned to Washington D.C. as the Director of the Systems and Integration Office in the Bureau of Information and Resource Management.
 He is a veteran of the United States Army.
-As a native of North Carolina with close family ties in the state, Jasper was only too happy to transfer to the Mid-Atlantic region this summer.
-He has been assigned DIR to our region from 2016 – 2018.
+As a native of North Carolina with close family ties in the state, Jasper was only too happy to transfer to the Mid-Atlantic region.

 Richard E. Jaworski: DIR 2014 - 2016

-For the past two academic years, Rich Jaworski has served as DIR for the Mid-Atlantic Region.
-He is a senior Foreign Service Officer with many years’ experience in the Department of State, including significant posts in the Middle East and Europe.
+From 2014-2016, Rich Jaworski served as the DIR for the Mid-Atlantic Region.
+He is a senior Foreign Service Officer with many years of experience in the Department of State, including significant posts in the Middle East and Europe.
 Prior to his arrival at Duke University, Mr. Jaworski served as Minister Counselor for Management Affairs at the US Embassy in Baghdad, Iraq – the largest US foreign mission in the world.
 He had the honor to serve in the US Mission in Turkey (2010 – 2013), and prior to that he was Deputy Executive Director of the Bureaus of European and Eurasian Affairs and International Organizations Affairs.
 Before joining the Foreign Service, he worked for several years with the Department of Defense.
-Rich received a BA degree in Philosophy from the University of Michigan and an MS degree in National Strategic Planning and Resourcing from the National Defense University, Industrial College of the Armed Forces.
-He will be leaving this post in early October 2016.
+Rich received a B.A. degree in Philosophy from the University of Michigan and an M.S. degree in National Strategic Planning and Resourcing from the National Defense University, Industrial College of the Armed Forces.